Knowing What You Know Now

 Knowing What You Know Now is the second studio album by English alternative rock band Marmozets, released by Roadrunner Records on 26 January 2018.
 It garnered positive reviews from critics who praised the band for being more straightforward with their sound while retaining their musicianship.
 Knowing What You Know Now peaked at number 23 on the UK Charts and spawned three singles: "Play", "Habits" and "Major System Error".
+The latter was nominated for the Kerrang!
+Award for Best Single.

 Critical reception

 Knowing What You Know Now received positive reviews from music critics who lauded the band for retaining their musicianship while adapting a more straightforward sound.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on 9 reviews.

 Lizzie Cooper-Smith of Rock Sound praised the group for refining their "unique brand of controlled chaos" throughout the record and showing confidence in their distinct musicianship to "easily fuse brashness with catchy melodies, complexity with moments where you can catch your breath", concluding that "This long-awaited second album isn’t just thrilling from start to finish: it might also be exactly what rock needs right now."
 Dave Simpson of The Guardian said that the group retained their trademark musicianship while also showing maturity by adopting "rave-type breakdowns, euphoric pop rushes and a tender ballad" throughout the album and displaying youthful textures that are inspired by English alternative rock acts like Kate Bush, Madness and Siouxsie and the Banshees.
 He concluded that despite the generic grunginess of the last two tracks he felt that Marmozets "have made their great leap forward."
 Thea de Gallier from NME said, "Much of the surprisingly retro sound undoubtedly comes from Norton's production techniques, but at no point does Knowing...' sound dated.
 In fact, it marks Marmozets out as a band who aren't afraid to play with their sound."